How I learned to stop worrying and love the death spiral

 Risus death spiral mechanics can be easily converted into sudden death mechanics.
 When a character loses a round they accumulate one knock against their cliché instead of losing a cliché die.
-When a character has as many knocks as they have cliché dice they loose the fight: enter sudden death.
+When a character has as many knocks as they have cliché dice they lose the fight: enter sudden death.
 Accumulated knocks represent the same kind of thing as lost cliché dice but they don’t decrease a characters ability to win the next round.
 They just mean you're one knock closer to defeat.

 Risus has a number of supplementary rules that improve a character’s chances of winning when outclassed.
 These are based on trading short-term gains for long-term losses, with lucky shots and pumping being regular staples.
 These rules are assumed to work identically using either form of mechanics save in one respect: where they reduce cliché dice when using death spiral mechanics they accumulate knocks when using sudden death mechanics.
 This ensures each mechanic is internally consistent.

 3.0/ The Good, the Bad and the Ugly